Nokia Product UI Work

 The 7600 was Nokia’s first holistically designed fashion phone.
 All visual aspects of the user experience were based on a creative framework driven by a theme called “ethno modernism.”
-In testing out this new framework-based method, we had the opportunity to create digital content that matched the theme of the product design.
+In testing out this new approach, we had the opportunity to create digital content that matched the theme of the product design.
 I designed the UI icons and Java applications, and was responsible for directing the delivery of all digital assets (wallpapers, etc).

 Collaborators: Post Tool Design, General Working Group